 Treatment depends on the severity of symptoms.

 The milder forms of Q fever usually resolve within a few weeks without any treatment at all.

 Your doctor will prescribe an antibiotic.
 Doxycycline is the antibiotic of choice for all adults and children with severe Q fever.
 You should begin taking it immediately if Q fever is suspected to be the cause of your illness, even before laboratory results are available.

-Standard duration of treatment is two to three weeks.
+Standard duration of treatment is 2 to 3 weeks.
 The symptoms, including fever, should subside within 72 hours.
 Failure to respond to doxycycline may suggest that the illness isn’t Q fever.

-Antibiotics are typically given for 18 months if you have chronic Q fever.
+Antibiotics are typically given for 18 to 24 months if you have chronic Q fever.

 A vaccine has been successful in Australia for people who work in high-risk environments, but it isn’t currently available in the United States.